puzzle/skills/README.md

 - realm:
 - admin_role: (Not required)

+## Setup dockerized Application👩🏽‍💻
+We're glad you want to setup your machine for PuzzleSkills development 💃

 ### Windows users
 If you're on Windows you should be able to Download Ubuntu from Microsoft Store.
 Note that you need to enable Subsystem for Linux and virtual machine platform in your Windows features.